 If you’re anything like me, you took your time getting into the keto world.
 I had heard the theory of keto being tossed around by a handful of people who had unsuccessfully gone through several ‘pay to play’ programs.
 Then they had found Keto had lost a pile of weight because if it.
 I watched from afar.
 I requested membership to several keto groups and in my uneducated state of mind, I guffawed at so many of the posts that came across my social media feed.
 These people had to be cracked doing this ‘Keto thing’ to their bodies.
 It couldn’t be good for you.
 Right?!?

-Third step was diving head first into research and giving it a go myself.
+The third step (and unfortunately you gotta do this part for yourself, nobody else can do it for you!) was diving head first into research and giving it a go myself.
 I discovered quickly that there was much to learn.
 I discovered to take baby steps and ease myself into the world of Keto.
-(Click here for the Keto 101 lesson) I realized that right from the get-go, I felt fabulous!
-Maybe there really was something to this keto/Low carb stuff.
+(Click here for our article on how to correctly start/ Keto 101 lesson) I realized that right from the get-go, I felt fabulous!
+Maybe there really was something to this keto stuff.
 I revelled in the new feeling of not feeling bloated.

 What is Keto Flu

 Even though it known in the low carb and keto community as Carb or keto flu, its really an electrolyte imbalance that can happen to anybody at any time.
 Keto on not.

 In most cases, in the keto world the main issue is lack of salt.
 Pre-keto, our body got used to high levels of salt in processed foods and when we cut these foods out of our diet, our body misses the salt.